GandhiCloudLab/watsonx-maximo-assistant/readme.md

 4. Click on `Maximo-Db-interface (step 3)` Option
 <img src="images/image86.png">

 5. Choose `body.result`.

-The python app returns json with the key `result` and WA picked up using the Open API we upload in the extension creation section above.
+The Python app returns JSON with a key called `result`, which WA retrieved from the Open API uploaded in the extension creation section above

 <img src="images/image87.png">

 6. It will look like the below.